Holiday Session Guide

 Top tips for a successful session:

-- Before spending money on new outfits, I highly recommend going through your closet and seeing if you have anything you already own that you can revive and re-discover.
-Make sure you give yourself a few days before your session to plan and get anything additional for the family that you may need.
+- Make sure you give yourself a few days before your session to plan your family's outfits and get anything additional for the family that you may need.

 - When planning your outfits, think layers and coordinating over matching.